gabest11/Xiaomi-Mijia-1080p-2018/README.md

 # TODO
 Hook up the flash chip and read the firmware...
 Update: CH341A with the v1.29 software does not seem to know how to read W25Q128JV.
+Recovery firmware available from the MI Home app, help section.